jtl-scx/dev-guide/Guide/Channel-API.md

 ## Seller Update

 From time to time, it may be necessary for a JTL-Account to update the connection to its Seller.
-For example, the access data to the marketplace may have been renewed.
-In this case, the JTL account must be able to update this data on the channel.
+As an example, the access data pertaining to the marketplace may have been renewed.
+In cases like this, the JTL account must be able to update this data on the channel.

-- Channel has an Updated URL defined.
+- Channel has an Update URL defined.
 - An update process is initiated using the Seller API.
 - The client of the JTL Account (JTL-Wawi) redirects the User to the update URL
 - The target of the update URL is a website hosted by the channel.
-On this website the update process takes place
+On this website the update process takes place.
 - The channel asks SCX which SellerId belongs to the current update SessionID.
-- The channel enables an update of the seller
+- The channel enables an update of the seller.
 - After the update process, the channel can also update the seller on the SCX system.

 ### API Examples

-Seller update process in initiated by creating an Update URL for Channel
+The Seller update process in initiated by creating an Update URL for the Channel

 ```json